 How can we teach kids to be discriminating about information so that they grow up to be sophisticated, discerning and informed grown-ups?

-I’m not going to ramble on about McLuhan and Postman, yet, again, but imagine this for some context: If we’d only just discovered that Earth is round, there’d still be a bazillion websites out there reinforcing the old, incorrect ideas that it’s flat.
+I’m not going to ramble on about McLuhan and Postman, yet, again, but imagine this for some context: if we’d only just discovered that Earth is round, there’d still be a bazillion websites out there reinforcing the old, incorrect ideas that it’s flat.
 And lots of people would read them and continue to believe it, resisting any notion that they could be wrong.
 For crying out loud, some people still believe the planet is flat still today.

 Many of us grown-ups claim, either silently to ourselves or loud and proud from our armchairs, to have more skill in determining fallacies from facts as adults.
 This is a fallacy in and of itself.
 And it doesn’t matter if we grew up with the Internet or not.
 We’re no better at distinguishing fact from fiction than children and it’s getting trickier by the day to tell a paid news item apart from a commercial from a massively well-resourced deception campaign designed to quickly sway a majority of our thought about key issues in an election via social media, newsfeeds, websites, etc.